mfazelnia/mfazelnia.github.io/index.md

 I am a Ph.D.
 Candidate in the Department of Computer Science at the University of Hawaii at Manoa, Honolulu, HI, US, working under the supervision of [Professor Mirakhorli](https://mehdimirakhorli.github.io).
 I started my Ph.D. at Rochester Institute of Technology and later transferred to beautiful Hawaii with our lab for the remainder of my Ph.D. journey.
 Prior to that, I received my B.Sc. from Sharif University of Technology.

 Broadly, I am interested in trustworthy AI, LLMs, and generative models.
-I have recently joined the GenAI team at Merck to work on LLM and Conversational AI products.
+I have recently joined the GenAI team at Merck to work on LLMs and Conversational AI products.
 I was also a Machine Learning / Data Scientist Intern at Hitachi, Santa Clara, CA, USA working on multimodal retrival and recommender systems.

 When I'm away from the screen, you'll find me surfing 🏄‍♂️ or hiking 🏔️!